thiagowfx/thiagowfx.github.io/content/posts/2024-12-22-link-blogs.md

 As I've been slowly shaping up the workflow of my own blog, this is the kind of post I appreciate to read and learn insights from.

-I definitely agree that "TIL Blogs" ("today I learned") are very low stakes and high value, thus I've been trying to get into the habit of doing so to follow suit.
+I definitely agree that **"TIL Blogs"** ("today I learned") are very low stakes and high value, thus I've been trying to get into the habit of doing so to follow suit.

-Describing about your own projects is also a great way to keep them flowing and keep yourself motivated.
+**Describing about your own projects** is also a great way to keep them flowing and keep yourself motivated.

-That said, I am not a fan of "link blogs", merely because the web has an almost infinite number of links: it's a very deep rabbit hole to fall into.
+That said, I am not a fan of **"link blogs"**, merely because the web has an almost infinite number of links: it's a very deep rabbit hole to fall into.
 Archiving links in my second brain app is almost as good.